pmp-library/pmp-library/docs/remeshing.md

 ## Preserving Sharp Features

-Both the uniform and adaptive remeshing functions preserve feature edges present in the input mesh.
+Both uniform and adaptive remeshing functions preserve feature edges present in the input mesh.
 They can be either detected by using the pmp::detect_features() function or by using the `v:feature` boolean vertex property and the `e:feature` boolean edge property.

 ## Selections